 For context, in the last 20 years, interest rates have never increased more than five percentage points in a five-year period.

-Many variable rate loans have a cap to protect borrowers so that no matter what happens to the one-month LIBOR, borrowers will never pay more than that cap.
+Many variable rate loans have a cap to protect borrowers so that no matter what happens to the 30 day average SOFR index, borrowers will never pay more than that cap.
 SoFi’s variable rate loans for student loan refinancing are capped at a maximum of 8.95% or 9.95%—depending on the loan term.

 For most borrowers, the best course might be to do nothing.
 There’s no universal right or wrong answer for whether a fixed or variable rate is better.
 Your decision all depends upon your personal situation and flexibility.

 You might prefer to keep your variable rate if you want to take advantage of the maximum possible savings (i.e., the lowest possible interest rate to start) but have the financial flexibility to make higher monthly payments if interest rates rise.
 You might also prefer a variable rate if you plan to pay off your loan in a short timeframe, such as seven years or less.

 Alternatively, if you like the consistency of knowing exactly what your monthly payments will be over time, you can consider refinancing your variable rate loan into a new fixed rate loan.
 Also, if you plan to pay your loan back over a longer period of time (say 10 or 20 years), you might prefer to eliminate the risk of interest rate changes with a new fixed rate loan.